Fabix21/react-currency-converter-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Live preview
-You can check app, hosted on Heroku
+You can live check app, hosted on Heroku

 [Currency converter](https://react-material-currency-app.herokuapp.com/)